casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The original music theory rewards for the DQN RL tuner model only defined a C major scale.
 (https://github.com/tensorflow/magenta/blob/master/magenta/models/rl_tuner/rl_tuner_ops.py)

 Modal framework implementing relative scale pitches.
-These are based on the major modes of western music, which are used both in classical composition ( ) , Jazz Composition (Pease & Pulling, 2001; Pease, 2004; Miller, 1996) and cinematic music (Adams, 2010)
+These are based on the major modes of western music, which are used both in classical composition (Persichetti, 1061 ), Jazz Composition (Pease & Pulling, 2001; Pease, 2004; Miller, 1996) and cinematic music (Adams, 2010)

 **Modal Keys**